Retire Before Dad

 Summary

 The Sure Dividend Newsletter is a PDF emailed to your inbox on the first Sunday of every month.
-It provides ten stock recommendations in each edition and risk ratings on 600+ dividend stocks.
-For $118 (use Sure Dividend coupon code RBD41off), it’s worthwhile for those investing more than $5,000 per month into individual dividend stocks.
-The more you invest, the better the value for you.
+It provides ten stock recommendations in each edition and risk ratings on 850+ dividend stocks.
+The flagship newsletters is one of 1 newsletters included with the Sure Dividend Pro Plan.
+For $399 per year (use Sure Dividend coupon code RBD100), it’s worthwhile for those investing more than $5,000 per month into individual dividend stocks.
 The newsletter could do a better job of tracking past recommendations for its Real Money Portfolio.
 Like other stock subscription services or advice, individual due diligence is still imperative before acting on recommendations.
+The Sure Dividend Ideas Plan contains just two of the five newsletters available in the Pro Plan, and is designed for beginner to intermediate investors just getting started with dividend investing.
+The Sure Dividend Ideas Plan is $67 per year if you use links on this web page or Sure Dividend coupon code RBD32.

 Note: The recommendations provided by Sure Dividend do not reflect the opinions of RBD.
 Please perform research before investing your money into these or any other investments.
 Do not invest money into stocks that you cannot afford to lose.
 Invest at your own risk.
 You may lose some or all of your capital invested.